Recap: Buffy The Vampire Slayer S 7 E 16 Storyteller

 - Andrew says "Grrr, Arghh!" at one point, so the monster and Andrew must have decided to swap lines.

-- Daydream Surprise: The Teaser opens with Andrew giving a Masterpiece Theater introduction — when Anya hammers on the door he's revealed to be sitting on the toilet.
+- Daydream Surprise: The Teaser opens with Andrew giving a Masterpiece Theatre introduction — when Anya hammers on the door he's revealed to be sitting on the toilet.

 - Death Equals Redemption: Explicitly mentioned and averted; Buffy forces Andrew to admit that being killed won't make up for his murder of Jonathan.